1app.energy Blog

 • Your inverter cannot be controlled externally or via API

-• You want a predictable saving with no configuration overhead
+• You want a predictable charging schedule with limited configuration overhead

 • You do not have software coordinating your battery with tariff prices